tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 - No DNSSEC-signed SVCB record designates the local server.
 In this case, clients have a hint that the local network can serve names under "private.example.org", but do not have a way to validate the designation.
-Clients can in this case try to resolve names using external servers (such as via Oblivious DoH), and then MAY fall back to using locally-provisioned resolvers if the names do not resolve externally.
+Clients can in this case try to resolve names using external servers, and then MAY fall back to using locally-provisioned resolvers if the names do not resolve externally.
 This approach has the risk of exposing private names to public resolvers, which can be undesirable for certain enterprise deployments.
 Alternatively, if the client trusts the local network based on specific policy configured on the client, it can choose to resolve these names